Events and entertainment at Alert Level 1

 Advice for event organisers

-Everyone attending your event needs to keep a safe distance from people they don’t know.
-Attendees must stay 1 metre away from each other — unless you are hosting a private social gathering.
+Everyone attending your event needs to keep a safe distance from people they do not know.
+Attendees must stay 1 metre away from each other — unless the entire venue has been hired for a private social gathering.
 People working at the event also need to stay 1 metre apart from each other.

 - If your venue has a stage, make sure the audience is seated 1 metre away.

 - If your venue is small, you may need to limit attendees to make sure everyone can distance safely.
 You may want to alternate occupied seats with vacant seats to help everyone keep a safe distance.

 - Think about how people can safely distance in congested areas – for example, bathrooms, entrances, lifts, corridors and walkways.